 Michelle: And I feel like you really see the difference going to the yearly conference because the first couple of years that we were there when we didn't know what was going to happen with the trial and everything.
-There is this just weight that everyone shares and now with having an approved treatment and having CLN1 and CLN3 are starting trials for gene therapy and there are other trials that are going on.
+[1:17:00.8] There is this just weight that everyone shares and now with having an approved treatment and having CLN1 and CLN3 are starting trials for gene therapy and there are other trials that are going on.
 There is just -- people are feeling lighter, they are feeling like there is so much more hope and instead of being told, go home and hug your child which so many families have been told that with rare disease.
 We are being told, go home, keep your child strong you know go to OT, PT, Speech -- Matty does all those things on a weekly basis you know we are being told to fight whereas in the past it was more like just spend time with your child and make them comfortable.

-Joe: We were in an IAP meeting; they were talking about adding services at a years old where normally the conversation is -- ranging the CLN's. and I don't know why maybe I am a self injurious behavior or something, I was looking at the site when we were first dealing with the diagnosis and I kept saying that Joe, all of these kids were born before 2010 this is what Matt has going for him, He was born in 2010, moving forward this is -- this page is not going to be this big and so that was -- we just feel like it's just all meant to be and that's what's given us hope and that's what we hold on to.
+Joe: We were in an IAP meeting; they were talking about adding services at a years old where normally the conversation is -- [1:18:00.7]

+Michelle: Taking services away, some schools will do that because they will say well they have declined so much you know it doesn't make any sense to continue this service.
+So I feel like you know one of the things when we first got the diagnosis we were on the BDSRA website and they have a memorial page and just pictures of children who have passed and adult you know ranging the CLN's. and I don't know why may be I am a self injurious behavior or something, I was looking at the site when we were first dealing with the diagnosis and I kept saying that Joe, all of these kids were born before 2010 this is what Matt has going for him, He was born in 2010, moving forward this is -- this page is not going to be this big and so that was -- we just feel like it's just all meant to be and that's what's given us hope [1:19:00.5] and that's what we hold on to.
 Like you said in the very beginning, you can't prepare yourself; you know my dad is very much of a preparation guy.
 And you know it's only going to slow, it's not going to stop the disease and we keep saying you can't prepare yourself for what a nerve degenerative disease is going to do for your child so why not hold on to hope?
 Why not look at every day, taking one step at a time vs. trying to prepare yourself for the very worse.
 Because the very worse is still going to be the worst, there is no way around it.
-So you might as well just hold on to hope.
+So you might as well just hold down to hope.